 Bench Crunch

-KEY AREAS: Upper and middle ABS
+BENEFITS & MUSCLES WORKED: Upper and middle ABS

 NOTES: Difficulty Rating 45%

 The bench crunch is a perfect ‘finishing exercise’ at the end of most gym workouts.
 It forms part of the Mojoh Method recommended finishing sequence for beginner and intermediate levels of ability.
+The exercise is very safe for individuals with lower back issues, and the difficulty level can be easily varied to suit all abilities.
+However, as with all abdominal exercises, if it’s not performed correctly, there’s an increased risk of injury to the lower back.
+Despite the small risk, building strength in abdominal muscles is an essential part of recovery from lower back issues.

 Showing a scene from Rocky with a punch to the ABS

-Rocky Trainng Punch to ABS
+Rocky gets a Training Punch to the ABS